zowe/docs-site/docs/guides/api-mediation-security.md

     - It should be using Authentication and Authorization Service for authentication

-###  Trust stores and key stores
+### Truststores and keystores

-A _key store_ is a repository of security certificates consisting of either authorization certificates or public key certificates with corresponding private keys, used in TLS encryption.
-A _key store_ can be stored in Java specific format (JKS) or use the standard format (PKCS12).
-The Zowe APIML uses PKCS12 to enable the key stores to be used by other technologies used in Zowe (Node.js).
+A _keystore_ is a repository of security certificates consisting of either authorization certificates or public key certificates with corresponding private keys, used in TLS encryption.
+A _keystore_ can be stored in Java specific format (JKS) or use the standard format (PKCS12).
+The Zowe APIML uses PKCS12 to enable the keystores to be used by other technologies used in Zowe (Node.js).

 The APIML local CA: